Fitness, Heath, and Wellness

 Oxygenate every part of your body with breathing and gentle yoga movements that synchronize the body and mind and help with any stiffness in muscles and joints.
 We start in the chair with gentle stretches for the neck, shoulders, arms, hands, hips, legs, and feet.
 We add simple flowing sequences, and standing poses for balance and strength.
 Music helps you relax even more.

 Stretching, strengthening, and stress-reducing techniques that utilize props like straps and blocks to energize the whole body without stressing the joints.
 Taught by a bilingual volunteer and long-term Iyengar student, the class focuses on alignment.
 Spanish speakers always welcome.
 No music.

 Knowledge is key to preventing or controlling high blood pressure.
 Get your blood pressure reading during one of our weekly screenings.

 Community Health Lectures

-Monthly presentations on various health topics lead by a Doctor, Nurse or Pharmacist
+Monthly presentations on diverse and timely health topics lead by a doctor, nurse, or pharmacist.
+Check the calendar for this month’s topic.

 Nutrition is a key component to managing your wellness.
 We offer monthly presentations by a registered dietician.
 On Mondays come and meet with a nutritionist one-on-one for personalized assistance.